How To Write Tests

 }

-Listing 10-1: A simple test function.
+Listing 10-1: A simple test function

 Note the #[test] annotation: this attribute indicates this is a test function, so the test runner knows to treat this function as a test.
 We might also have non-test functions to help set up common scenarios or perform common operations, so we always need to indicate which functions are tests.

 We use the #[cfg(test)] attribute for the tests module, so that the compiler knows the code it contains needs to be compiled only when running tests.
 This is actually not an option: if you put a simple test with the #[test] attribute in a lib.cairo file, it will not compile.
-We will talk more about the #[cfg(test)] attribute in the next Testing Organization section.
+We will talk more about the #[cfg(test)] attribute in the next Test Organization section.

-$ scarb cairo-test
+$ scarb test

-scarb cairo-test compiled and ran the test.
-We see the line running 1 tests.
+scarb test compiled and ran the test.
+We see the line Collected 1 test(s) from adder package followed by the line Running 1 test(s) from src/.
 The next line shows the name of the test function, called it_works, and that the result of running that test is ok.
 The test runner also provides an estimation of the gas consumption.
-The overall summary test result: ok. means that all the tests passed, and the portion that reads 1 passed; 0 failed totals the number of tests that passed or failed.
+The overall summary shows that all the tests passed, and the portion that reads 1 passed; 0 failed totals the number of tests that passed or failed.

 Let’s start to customize the test to our own needs.
 First change the name of the it_works function to a different name, such as exploration, like so: